Best offers of Banca Privata Leasing from Italy

 Banca Privata Leasing (“BPL“) offers competitive interest rates for short-term deposits up to 1.60% p.a.
 The low minimum deposit amount of EUR 5,000, the 100% online account opening and management and the fact that there is no withholding tax on savings interest in Italy make saving on BPL a convenient experience for a wide audience.

 About Banca Privata Leasing

-Banca Privata Leasing S.p.A. (“BPL“) was established in 1987 as a leasing company in Reggio Emilia, in the Emilia-Romagna region of Italy, an area that has always been a key player in Italy’s socio-economic development.
-In September 2011, BPL received a banking license and expanded its portfolio of financing products.
+Banca Privata Leasing S.p.A. was founded in 1987 as a leasing company in the Italian region of Reggio Emilia (Emilia-Romagna), an area that has always been the scenario of important economic and social development in Italy.
+In September 2011, BPL obtained a banking licence, expanding its portfolio of financial products.

 About the country

 Italy is a republic in the South of Europe and has one of the largest economies in the world.
 The Human Development Index ranks Italy as a highly developed country.
 A popular destination for tourists, Italy is the fifth most visited country in the world.
 It is a founding member of the European Union and the Euro has been its official currency since 2002.
 Germany is Italy’s most important trade partner both for exports and imports.